Qihoo360/huststore/hustdb/doc/doc/en/advanced/ha/table/remove.md

 **Parent Node:** [decrease](decrease.md)

-`remove` represents the backend nodes to be removed, for example:
+`remove` represents the backend nodes to be removed, e.g.

     "10.120.100.178:9998"